 The kindness and generosity of the membership is incredible.
-I recommend Sisters in Crime to everyone, all the time—in exclamation marks: the mission (promoting women writers!), the vision (for excellence and diversity!), the camaraderie (so very much!), and the support (on multiple levels!) are powerful.
+I recommend Sisters in Crime to everyone, all the time—with exclamation points—because of the mission (promoting women writers!), the vision (for excellence and diversity and equality!), the camaraderie (so very much!), and the support (on multiple levels!).
 And now that we have a chapter in Colorado, it’s been an even richer experience.
-I could go on and on about that too, but suffice it to say: ❤️.
+I could go on and on about that too, like our fabulous meetings, events, and monthly book clubs where we read and discuss SinC-CO authors, but suffice it to say: ❤️.

 So thank you, Sisters in Crime!
-(Though I wish I could say it bigger, somehow.
-It’s hard to articulate fully how much this organization has meant.)
+(I wish I could say it bigger, somehow.
+It’s hard to articulate fully how much this organization has meant to me.)

 I will now confess that I have tried to express my gratitude to some of the founders.

 Once at Malice Domestic, in the general direction of Sara Paretsky.
 I was too nervous in the presence of her greatness to stop walking and go speak to her like a normal person, so it ended up being a kind of drive-by thanking in which I blurted out something weird like Hi thank you um Sisters in Crime changed my life so thank you very much.